JonahLozano/FS-CSCI150-F22-Team3/README.md

 Now just run 'npm start' in both the backend directory and frontend directory.

 ## Features
-* Creating users with a google login
+* Users with a google login
 * Leagues groups
 * Game logic
 * League shop